 I have developed this list to maximize your success at sketching quickly on location.
 These items are all you need to use my methods.
 So, please leave your other art supplies at home.

 • Sketch book: white or ivory color, Mixed Media surface 5 x 8” to 8 x 10”: 100 to 180 lb. paper with slight “tooth” (texture).
-Suggested: Visual Journal with “mixed media” surface or Diseno all-purpose sketch 15.2 x 22.9 cm size
+Suggested: Visual Journal “mixed media” surface or Diseno all-purpose sketch 15.2 x 22.9 cm size

-• Black Micron pen, size .08 (waterproof)
+• Black Micron pen, size .08 (waterproof ink) or similar

 - a pencil sharpener with container for shavings

 - VERY useful for your comfort and safety: sun hat or visor, drinking water, sunscreen, a light-weight collapsible stool.
-In San Miguel, stools are available for about 100 pesos at Calle Insurgentes #50.
+In San Miguel, stools are available for about 120 pesos at Calle Insurgentes #50.